kurtharriger/spring-osgi/samples/simple-web-app/readme.txt

 To manually connect to the server, modify the integration test commented method to wait for user input from the console, run the test and connect your browser at http://localhost:8080/war-<version>/

+Additionally, you can install the project bundles into the target OSGi platform and start it.